-- Ineligible proctors would be family, your supervisor, a co-worker, or someone with whom you intend to be employed.
+- Unqualified proctors would be anyone in the student’s family, the student’s supervisor, co-worker, someone with whom they intend to be employed, or anyone who has a vested interest in whether they pass the exam.
 Anyone who holds an appraisal license would also be ineligible to proctor exams.

 - It is the obligation of the student to arrange for the test with a suitable proctor.
-Choose someone who does not have a vested interest in whether you pass the exam.
-If audited, you would not want your proctor choice to stand between you and your career.
 It is generally not appropriate or advised to take the exam at a private residence.
-Your proctor must be present and able to view you and your screen for the duration of the exam.
+The proctor must be present and able to view the student and the computer screen for the duration of the exam.

-You can view the full proctor policy HERE.
+You can view the full proctor policies below: